benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 Perhaps [r/dumbphones] can advise.
 Or [try making your Android phone into an almost-dumb phone](https://www.marginalia.nu/misc/android-dumbphone/).

-(note: I have never owned a smartphone.)
+(note: I have never owned a smartphone, so I can't offer very specific advice on how to quit them.
+Sorry.)

 ### Personal practices for Stage V